-As press hardened steels are coated with alumnum-silicon (AlSi), they are very abrasive to tool surfaces and the contact pressure lead to abrasion.
+As press hardened steels are coated with Aluminum-Silicon (AlSi), they are very abrasive to tool surfaces and the contact pressure leads to abrasion.

 The usual hardness requirement with current hot work tool steels is in the range 52/56 HRC.